Core Curriculum Requirements

 FREN 370Global Political, Social, Economic and Environmental Issues in the French-Speaking World3,4

-GER 112Introduction to the German-Speaking World II4
+GER 112German to Engage the World II4

 GER 311Advanced Composition and Style4